atymic/twitter/README.md

 [![2.x Downloads](https://img.shields.io/packagist/dt/thujohn/twitter.svg?style=flat-square&label=2.x%20downloads)](https://packagist.org/packages/thujohn/twitter)
 ![GitHub Release Date](https://img.shields.io/github/release-date/atymic/twitter?label=latest%20release&style=flat-square)

-Twitter API for 6.x, 7.x, 8.x (and new versions as they are released).
+Twitter API for Laravel 6.x, 7.x, 8.x (and new versions as they are released).
+Also supports other frameworks via PHP-DI (or feel free to add support for your framework via PR)

 You need to create an application and create your access token in the [Application Management](https://apps.twitter.com/).